 They widen their phylacteries and lengthen their tassels.

-They love places of honour at banquets, seats of honour in synagogues, greetings in marketplaces, and the salutation ‘Rabbi.’
+They love places of honor at banquets, seats of honor in synagogues, greetings in marketplaces, and the salutation ‘Rabbi.’

 As for you, do not be called ‘Rabbi.’